The World of Critters

 - Activity instructions provided in English and Spanish to support learning at school and at home

-ADD-ON SUPPLY KITS ($50): Why waste time and money collecting supplies?
+SUPPLY KITS: Why waste time and money collecting supplies?
 We’ll ship 30 individual kits of supplies to one location with materials needed for three of the recorded activities.
-(Kits sold in sets of 30 only.)

-ADD-ON LIVE session ($50): Includes a 20-minute live presentation for one classroom from a Museum educator with an activity exploring how critters use camouflage.
-Please note, live presentation requires supply kits.
+LIVE SESSION: Includes a 20-minute live presentation for one classroom from a Museum educator with an activity exploring how critters use camouflage.

 Illinois Early Learning and Development Standards